 About Acupuncture Clinical Training

-Becoming an effective practitioner of acupuncture and Oriental medicine (AOM) involves close mentoring and instruction by experienced and knowledgeable faculty members in a variety of patient care settings.
+Becoming an effective practitioner of acupuncture and Oriental medicine (AOM) involves close mentoring and instruction by experienced faculty members in a variety of patient-care settings.

 Consistency and Quality in Training

 AOM clinical programs focus the majority of your clinic shifts in the University's Seattle teaching clinic, Bastyr Center for Natural Health.
 Bastyr's acupuncture and Oriental medicine program is science-based, led highly qualified and experienced faculty, many of whom have been in practice more than 20 years in the United States and China.

 You will be prepared for licensure in the 44 states (and District of Columbia) that legally recognize acupuncture.